francetv/thumbor_mongodb_storage_webp/README.md

 #
-MongoDB storage adapter for thumbor with auto_webp support.
+MongoDB storage adapter for thumbor 7 with auto_webp support Python 3.6 (async).

 # Versions

-NOT FOR PROD
+NOT FOR PROD - INTEGRATION RELEASE

 This projects uses the following versioning scheme: